How Insurify Scores Home Insurance Companies

 How Insurify rates home insurance companies

-Insurify analyzes more than 15 criteria to calculate each company’s IQ Score.
-These criteria are grouped into five categories: third-party financial strength ratings, customer satisfaction, cost, customer support and transparency, and availability.
+To calculate each company’s IQ Score, Insurify analyzes more than 18 criteria, including more than 85,000 verified customer reviews.
+We group these criteria into five categories: third-party financial strength ratings, customer satisfaction, cost, customer support and transparency, and availability.

-The IQ Score uses a 1-to-5 scale to assign a score to insurance companies for each criterion analyzed.
+The IQ Score uses a 1-to-10 scale to assign a score to insurance companies for each criterion analyzed.
 The higher the score, the better.

 Third-party financial ratings